vbobrov/pxAPI/README.md

 ```

 Before the utility can interface with pxGrid, it has to be configured with pxGrid information and certificates.
+Note that client side certificate and private key is not required for password based authentication.
+See an example below.
 This is done with config command.
 The config can also be saved and loaded from a file.
 The file is in human readable json format.
 config apply command must be used to instantiate the API connection.